 Spoiler alert: none of these reasons are why the company hasn’t got back to you.

-As someone who’s been freelance writing for over two years now, I’ve had just as many opportunities to outsource tasks and be the client as I’ve had to complete tasks and be the freelancer.
+As someone who’s been freelance writing for over two years now and exceeded my previous full-time income, I’ve had just as many opportunities to outsource tasks and be the client as I’ve had to complete tasks and be the freelancer.
 And let me tell you: if your application gets ignored, it’s usually for a reason.

 It’s most likely down to the fact that it just wasn’t strong enough.
 It didn’t wow.
 And it didn’t stand out amongst the sea of freelancers currently out there in the digital world.